 Live Nation was incorporated in Delaware on August 2, 2005 in preparation for the contribution and transfer by Clear Channel of substantially all of its entertainment assets and liabilities to the Company.
 The Company completed the Separation on December 21, 2005 and became a publicly traded company on the New York Stock Exchange trading under the symbol "LYV."
 Prior to the Separation, Live Nation was a wholly-owned subsidiary of Clear Channel.

-On January 25, 2010, the Company merged with Ticketmaster.
-Effective on the date of the Merger, Ticketmaster became a wholly-owned subsidiary of Live Nation and Live Nation, Inc. changed its name to Live Nation Entertainment, Inc.
+On January 25, 2010, the Company merged with Ticketmaster and it became a wholly-owned subsidiary of Live Nation.
+Effective with the merger Live Nation, Inc. changed its name to Live Nation Entertainment, Inc.

 Seasonality